Innovation Yesterday and Today

 Two other cities experienced growth primarily as a result of two key developments – one having near immediate impact and the other slowly developing over more than half a century.

 Greenville became one of the two largest cities in the region as a result of convincing state leaders it should be chosen as the site for a new normal school for teachers – East Carolina Teachers Training School – in 1907.
 The school opened in 1909, became a four-year college in 1921 (East Carolina Teachers College) and a University in 1967.
-Today, East Carolina University is the second largest in the UNC system with nearly 28,000 students, 12 colleges and schools (including Business, Engineering/Technology and Medicine), and nearly 5,500 employees.
-The Greenville metropolitan areas has approximately 172,000 residents.
+Today, East Carolina University is the third largest in the UNC system with over 29,500 students, 19 colleges and schools (including Business, Engineering/Technology and Medicine), and nearly 5,600 employees.
+The Greenville metropolitan areas has approximately 180,000 residents.

 As a result of this differentiation, The region’s economy is now relatively well diversified: the military (four primary bases) or defense sector, value-added agriculture (including food & beverage), aerospace, life science and health care, advanced manufacturing (motor vehicle assembly & parts mfg., large appliances, industrial machinery, etc.) and tourism are the major economic drivers.